Salus Logo

 • Train staff to know what attacks to look out for – e.g., phishing, spear-phishing etc.

-• Never give out sensitive information unless the source asking for it is verified
+• Never give out sensitive information unless the source asking for it is verified.

-• Multi-factor authentication – will prevent an account being compromised if an employee leaked their credentials
+• Multi-factor authentication – will prevent an account being compromised if an employee leaked their credentials.

 Phishing

 Due to its prevalence in cyber security, we think Phishing needs its own subheading.
 In 2022, Verizon’s annual data breach report stated that phishing was the second highest recorded path leading to a data breach.
 Phishing typically refers to communications initiated by an attacker with the victim, to manipulate the victim into performing an action to benefit the attacker.
 Commonly this is to encourage the disclosure of passwords that can be used by the attacker to compromise internal data.
 Most phishing attempts are sent by email, but phishing can also be done by text message (Smishing) and by voice call (Vishing).
+One of the main ways of preventing Phishing emails from being successful is to train staff to be able to spot the general signs of a phishing attack.
+These general signs include:

-• Creating a sense of urgency – make the victim panic and act impulsively
+• Creating a sense of urgency – make the victim panic and act impulsively.

 • Request for credentials or other personal details – email may ask for users to update their login credentials.

-• Suspicious Attachments – files with extensions (.zip, .exe., .scr, etc.) are commonly associated with malware
+• Suspicious Attachments – files with extensions (.zip, .exe., .scr, etc.) are commonly associated with malware.

 Additionally, staff training should also be combined with appropriate security measures to help improve the likelihood of a phishing attack not being successful.
 This can be done by:

-• Configuring accounts to follow the principle of least privilege
+• Configuring accounts to follow the principle of least privilege.

-• Using an email filter to block suspicious emails – should be tailored to the businesses needs
+• Using an email filter to block suspicious emails – should be tailored to the businesses needs.

-• Using an anti-phishing toolbar – these toolbars run checks against URLs visited for known malicious websites
+• Using an anti-phishing toolbar – these toolbars run checks against URLs visited for known malicious websites.

 Ransomware

+Over the course of the past two years, ransomware has seen a significant increase in number of incidents occurring each year.
+In 2021, the number of ransomware cases almost doubled, going from 1389 reported attacks in 2020, to 2690 in 2021.
 Ransomware is a type of malware which prevents the victim from being able to access their systems or personal files by encrypting data, rendering it unreadable.
 A ransom is then demanded to supply the decryption key and restore access to the data.
 However, there is no guarantee a malicious actor will decrypt the files once the ransom is paid.
+To mitigate the impact a ransomware attack would have, it is important to:

-• Make regular backups of important files
+• Make regular backups of important files.

-• Make sure the backups are kept offline (ideally offsite)
+• Make sure the backups are kept offline (ideally offsite).

-• Disabling RDP if it is not needed (ransomware style attacks primarily happen remotely)
+• Disabling RDP if it is not needed (ransomware style attacks primarily happen remotely).

-• Use the principle of least privilege, applied to both user management and network segregation, to reduce and isolate the spread of malware
+• Use the principle of least privilege, applied to both user management and network segregation, to reduce and isolate the spread of malware.

 Insider Threat

 An insider threat is when an employee of a company, due to financial gain, ignorance, or general disgruntlement, performs damaging actions against the company whilst an employee.
 These issues can be particularly damaging due to the privileged information granted to employees of an organisation, with even the lowest level employee being significantly better placed to damage an organisation.
+There are three types of insider threats, these being:

-• Malicious Insider
+• Malicious Insider.

-• Careless Insider
+• Careless Insider.

-• Mole
+• Mole.

 A malicious insider is usually an employee or former employee who holds some form of grudge against the business and intentionally tries maliciously steals information to later sell or use for personal motives.
 Malicious insiders can be particularly dangerous as they will be familiar with the internal operations of the business.
 This can also extend to impairing functionality within the organisation, as many employees are privy to administrative functions that can be subverted to lower productivity within the organisation.
+A careless insider is when an employee accidentally exposes a system or personal information to an outside threat.
+This is typically caused by an employee leaving a device exposed or by falling victim to a social engineering attempt.
+A mole, also known as an imposter, is when a malicious actor from outside the business can gain access to a privileged network while posing as an employee or partner of the business.
+Typical indicators for an Insider threat include:

-• Activity at an unusual time – an employee signing into their account out of work hours
+• Activity at an unusual time - an employee signing into their account out of work hours.

-• Large volume of traffic – an unexpected large amount of data being transferred
+• Large volume of traffic – an unexpected large amount of data being transferred.

-• Unusual type of activity – unexpected resources being accessed
+• Unusual type of activity – unexpected resources being accessed.

 To help protect against an insider threat, it is important to: